abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 Let’s assume, for the sake of contemplation, that the longest lifespan since the Buddha’s time was one hundred years.
 And let’s say that our previous lives were all human.
-If we lived to be one hundred years in each life, it would have been twenty-five lives ago that the Buddha was alive.
+If we lived to be 100 years in each life, it would have been twenty-five lives ago that the Buddha was alive.
 I think it is helpful to recollect this regularly and make the connection between our own lives and the Buddha’s life.
 We can connect